 Sometimes AA is used interchangeably with Power Homeschool.
 However, they are different programs run by the same organization.

 Suppose you’re comparing Acellus vs. Power Homeschool.
-In that case, you have to note that if you study with the Academy, you’ll be studying in an online school that’s accredited – and that’s a big difference.
+In that case, you have to note that if you study with the Academy, you’ll be studying in an accredited online school – and that’s a big difference.

 If you’re concerned about homeschool accreditation, AA is the option for you.